3pillarlabs/ios-horizontalmenu/README.md

 ### 9. How to use a custom menu item view?

-MenuItem provide a default initializer which accepts an instance of UIView.
+MenuItem provides a default initializer which accepts an instance of UIView.

 ``` swift
 func horizontalMenuViewController(horizontalMenuViewController: HorizontalMenuViewController,